git/git.github.io/rev_news/drafts/edition-27.md

 > (including tons of music and books) and I noticed how slow
 > autocompletion has become for files in the index (say for git add).

-Then Carlos showed some changes to the `__git_index_files()` function in "git-completion.bash" that appear to speed up this function from 0.83 seconds to 0.35 seconds in his repository.
+Then Carlos presented some changes to the `__git_index_files()` function in "git-completion.bash" that appear to speed up this function from 0.83 seconds to 0.35 seconds in his repository.

 In a latter email he suggested a further change that reduce the time further to only 0.08 seconds, that is 10 times faster than the original time.

-The changes he showed use `sed` instead of "a while-read-case-echo bash loop" though, and Carlos wondered if the Git developers wanted to avoid depending on `sed`.
+The changes Carlos showed use `sed` instead of "a while-read-case-echo bash loop" though, and he wondered if the Git developers wanted to avoid depending on `sed`.

 Ævar Arnfjörð Bjarmason replied: